 You must feel comfortable skiing or snowboarding down red runs in Europe or blues in North America.
 Your skills and technique will dramatically improve over the course of 11 weeks!

-- Accommodation has a great living and dining area, storage rooms and a sun deck.
-The self-catered accommodation has a fully equipped kitchen
+- Accommodation has a living area, dining area, storage rooms and a sun deck.
+If you are in self-catered accommodation, you will have access to a fully equipped kitchen

 - WiFi is included